Efficient HDR Reconstruction from Real-World Raw Images: Methodology

-\textbf{Reconstruction loss.} For saturated areas, the L2 loss punishes any deviation of pixel values from the ground truth.
-This allows the model to select short-exposure information in over-exposed areas.
-To achieve the best HDR reconstruction results, we employ the MS-SSIM loss guide model, which learns short-exposure image information for global motion.
+To achieve the best HDR reconstruction results, we employ the multi-scale structural similarity loss function guide model, which learns short-exposure image information for global motion.
 By combining these loss functions, our model effectively produces superior results for both areas with motion and saturated regions.

 \textbf{Bayer loss.} We propose a color correction loss, named Bayer loss, to minimize color cast and artifacts.
 We average the two G channels of the output (RGGB pattern) and ground truth (RGGB pattern) respectively, and then concatenate the averaged G channel with the R and B channels to perform a naive transformation to the RGB color space, producing two RGB images: $\widetilde{I}^{out}_{rgb}$ and ${I}^{gt}_{rgb}$.
-Then, we impose the colorfulness loss between the processed output and ground truth by the cosine embedding loss.
+Then, we impose the colorfulness loss between the processed output and the ground truth by the cosine embedding loss.

-where ${\textrm{Cosine}}$ denotes cosine embedding loss \cite{sanh2019distilbert}.
+where ${\textrm{Cosine}}$ denotes cosine embedding loss \cite{he2016deep}.
 The overall loss function is

 where $\alpha$, $\beta$, $\gamma$, and $\eta$ are the corresponding weight coefficients.